There are medicines that can help with weight loss, cachexia and digestion problems.

 They both increase appetite and food intake.
 These drugs can be helpful for people with cancer who have nutritional problems.

 They might also help you put on weight, but this is unlikely in the first 4 to 6 weeks.
 There is also some doubt about how beneficial the weight gain is.
 Most of it seems to be fat and fluid rather than muscle mass.

 These drugs can also increase your sense of well-being.
 This is a great benefit if you are feeling very low, anxious or depressed about your cancer.

 The side effects are usually very mild and you may not have any at all.
 But they can cause:

 - tummy (abdominal) pain

 - blood clots (rare)

 - impotence in men

-People who are diabetic need to monitor their blood sugar levels more closely when taking these drugs.
-They can cause your blood sugar levels to rise you might need to adjust the dose of your diabetes medication.
+People with diabetes need to check their blood sugar levels more when taking these drugs.
+They can cause your blood sugar levels to rise.
+You might need to adjust the dose of your diabetes medication.

 If you are pregnant or thinking about getting pregnant you should not take these drugs.